CPAN-Security/security.metacpan.org/docs/glossary.md

 > [!NOTE]
 > ### Legend
 > * ✍️  — Changes have been made to the original definition, mostly for clarity or consistency.
-> * ⚠️  — Definition has problems or errors, or may be confusing and therefor requires additional commentary.
+> * ⚠️  — Definition has problems or errors or may be confusing, and therefore requires correction or additional explanation.

 ## Glossary